 Online Classes.
-Online course attendance is taken twice per week on Tuesdays and Fridays at 10am Eastern Time.
+Online course attendance will be assessed twice per week on Tuesdays and Fridays at 10am ET.
 At each attendance checkpoint, a student will be marked as having attended for the period between the previous checkpoint and current one if the student has submitted work that will receive a grade for one of the following actions located in the learning management system during the period:

-- Attendance checkpoint
+Attendance Checkpoint

-- Post to a discussion forum
+- Post to a graded discussion forum

 - Submit an assignment

-Take a quiz or test
+- Take a quiz or test

+Please Note: In courses with ungraded Introduction discussions, these discussions are required but are not a graded item that qualifies for attendance.
 A variety of learning activities and assessments are required for successful completion of an online course.
 Please be aware that earning attendance does not constitute earning a passing grade.